raphamorim/react-ape/docs/contributing-how-to-contribute.md

 ## Adding new features
- Please check our [Roadmap](https://github.com/raphamorim/react-ape#roadmap), if you don`t find your feature, please use Issue on github projects to start a new discursion.
+ Please check our [Roadmap](https://github.com/raphamorim/react-ape#roadmap), if you don't find your feature, please use Issue on github projects to start a new discursion.

- If this receive a Go ahead, you can submit your patch as PR to the repository or one of our maintainers will indicate a contributor to solve the task.
+ If this receive a "Go ahead", you can submit your patch as PR to the repository or one of our maintainers will indicate a contributor to solve the task.

  ## Our development Process

- This repository is managed by Raphael Amorim, as maintener and creator of React-Ape, he( or another person indicate by him) will be responsible to approve new featuers, merges into master and review Pull requests.

  Our project is hosted and managed at Github, all official release are linked on our offical repository following our branch organization.